ArjunSharda/Discord-Bot-Commissions-Website/README.md

 # Discord-Bot-Commissions-Website

-This will contain my discord bot development website's code, open-sourced (most).
+This will contain my discord bot development website's code, open-sourced (most), which is no longer used by me.